minvws/nl-kat-coordination/docs/source/about-openkat/what-is-openkat.rst

 Indemnity per user and organisation
 -----------------------------------
-The intensity of a scan can be set in the system, by giving it indemnity for a certain level of intrusion.
+The intensity of a scan can be set in the system by granting it permission for a certain level of intrusion.
 OpenKAT can be set to a level where it might bring down a system so it needs an “OK” from the user for such steps.

 Findings and reports
 --------------------
 Results of the analysis are available for easy viewing in the frontend, per PDF or through the API.
-The findings can be collected into different kind of reports.
-These reports can be scheduled, so they will be generated automicatically for you.
+The findings can be collected into different kinds of reports.
+These reports can be scheduled, so they will be generated automatically for you.

 Security concept
 ================

 The premise behind OpenKAT is that most security incidents are caused by known vulnerabilities and configuration errors.
-Making mistakes is human, so you can't prevent it.
+Making mistakes is human, so they cannot be completely prevented.
 Therefore, the goal is to find known vulnerabilities and configuration errors and fix them as quickly as possible.
 OpenKAT provides the tools for this.
 The Ministry of Health in the Netherlands made it publicly available under the EU PL 1.2 licence, to be applied as widely as possible.

 Responsible disclosure
 ======================

 OpenKAT scans for vulnerabilities.
-If you find any, it is valid that you deal with them properly.
+If you find any, it is important that you deal with them properly.
 If you come across a vulnerability in a central government system you can report it to the `NCSC <https://www.ncsc.nl/contact/kwetsbaarheid-melden>`_.

-Many organizations have their contact information in ``security.txt`` in the root of their domain, so you get straight to the right people.
+Many organizations have their contact information in ``security.txt`` in the root of their domain, so you can reach the right people directly.
 Not every organization handles it equally professionally, but that's no reason not to want to use that standard yourself.

-If you find any vulnerabilities in the software of OpenKAT itself you can report them per e-mail to: security @ irealisatie.nl (remove the spaces).
+If you find any vulnerabilities in the software of OpenKAT itself you can report them by e-mail to: security @ irealisatie.nl (remove the spaces).

 Where do I start with OpenKAT?